andrasq/node-qnit/Readme.md

 properties `this.x` in `setUp` will be visible inside the test function and also in `tearDown`.  `tearDown` is similar to `setUp` but is called after the test calls done().

+Note: unlike Mocha, Nodeunit runs every enclosing setUp method for each test run, it does not distinguish top-level global initialization from test-specific local initialization.

 Each test function when it runs invokes all setUp and tearDown calls from all enclosing objects.  `setUp` and `tearDown` functions are paired and nest